Hexy00123/F24-DKR-Project/reports/report.md

 ---

+### A Surprising Connection: Graphs as Sequences

+If we take a sentence (or sequence) and represent it as a **graph** where:
+- Each word is a node.
+- Each word is connected to the next (forming a line graph).

+Then the **Laplacian eigenvectors** of this graph will encode positions in the same way as sine and cosine positional encoding.
+This connection bridges the gap between graph theory and NLP, showing that both frameworks aim to encode structural relationships—whether between tokens in a sequence or nodes in a graph.

+For more details you can watch "Recipe for a General, Powerful, Scalable Graph Transformer": https://www.youtube.com/watch?v=DiLSCReBaTg&t=440s

+---

 Understanding Laplacian eigenvectors goes beyond technical definitions — they provide a lens for exploring **how information flows through a graph**.
 At their core, these eigenvectors allow us to break down complex graph structures into interpretable "building blocks."

 ### Interpreting Eigenvalues and Eigenvectors